provejs/express-form/README.md

 Use "%s" in the message to have the field name or label printed in the message:

+Example of the default message will being shown:
-    validate("username").required()
+- validate("username").required()
-    // -> "username is required"
+- // -> "username is required"

+Example of overriding the default message and the placeholder message:
-    validate("username").required("Type your desired username", "What is your %s?")
+- validate("username").required("Type your desired username", "What is your %s?")
-    // -> "What is your username?"
+- // -> "What is your username?"

+Example of overriding the default message:
-    validate("username", "Username").required("", "What is your %s?")
+- validate("username", "Username").required("", "What is your %s?")
-    // -> "What is your Username?"
+- // -> "What is your Username?"

 **Validation Methods**